 How Securiti Can Help

-The Guidance provides the much-anticipated instructions for regulated entities regarding their responsibilities in relation to the use of tracking technologies.
-Now, it is up to businesses to re-evaluate their data-sharing practices with tracking technology vendors or the use of tracking technology itself for compliance.
+The Guidance and the evolving legal landscape provide much-anticipated instructions for regulated entities in the healthcare industry regarding their responsibilities regarding the use of tracking technologies.
+Now, it is up to businesses to reevaluate their data-sharing practices and use tracking technology for compliance.

 Securiti Cookie Consent Solution automatically scans cookies and similar tracking technologies and categorizes those based on their purposes.

-Securiti Consent Management module helps you collect consent across multiple channels and orchestrate revocation of consent.
-You can further deploy multiple consent collection points, centralize consent records, and sync consent across all your data systems.
+Securiti Consent Management module helps you collect consent across multiple channels and orchestrate consent revocation.
+You can also deploy multiple consent collection points, centralize consent records, and sync consent across all your data systems.

 Schedule a demo to see the Securiti Consent Management module in action.